-SUMMARY COMPENSATION TABLE FOR THE FISCAL YEAR ENDED DECEMBER 31, 2018
+SUMMARY COMPENSATION TABLE FOR THE FISCAL YEAR ENDED DECEMBER 31, 2019

-The following table sets forth the compensation for each of our named executive officers.
+The following table sets forth the compensation for each of our named executive officers for the fiscal year ended December 31, 2019.
 No named executive officer earned any form of compensation from the Company prior to February 1, 2018.